Predation: Population dynamics

 In the absence of predators, the population of a species can grow exponentially until it approaches the carrying capacity of the environment.
 Predators limit the growth of prey both by consuming them and by changing their behavior.
 Increases or decreases in the prey population can also lead to increases or decreases in the number of predators, for example, through an increase in the number of young they bear.

 Cyclical fluctuations have been seen in populations of predator and prey, often with offsets between the predator and prey cycles.
 A well-known example is that of the snowshoe hare and lynx.
 Over a broad span of boreal forests in Alaska and Canada, the hare populations fluctuate in near synchrony with a 10-year period, and the lynx populations fluctuate in response.
-This was first seen in historical records of animals caught by fur hunters for the Hudson Bay Company over more than a century.
+This was first seen in historical records of animals caught by fur hunters for the Hudson's Bay Company over more than a century.

 A simple model of a system with one species each of predator and prey, the Lotka–Volterra equations, predicts population cycles.
 However, attempts to reproduce the predictions of this model in the laboratory have often failed; for example, when the protozoan Didinium nasutum is added to a culture containing its prey, Paramecium caudatum, the latter is often driven to extinction.